jianhuig/PBInference/README.md

 ## Overview

 Our paper investigates the statistical efficiency of prediction-based (PB) inference methods.
-We analyze and compare several PB inference approaches, including the prediction-powered inference (PPI) method from Angelopoulos et al. (2023a) and the Chen and Chen (2000) estimator with theoretical and numerical evaluations.
+We analyze and compare several PB inference approaches, including the prediction-powered inference (PPI) method from [Angelopoulos et al. (2023)](https://www.science.org/doi/10.1126/science.adi6000) and the [Chen and Chen (2000)](https://www.jstor.org/stable/2680690) estimator with theoretical and numerical evaluations.

 The repository includes:
 - Implementation of PB inference methods discussed in the paper.